- British Racing will introduce Authorised Betting Partners from 1 January 2016

 “This platform should help the Government to complete its commitments to British Racing to resolve the problems of the outdated Levy legislation with the introduction of a Racing Right to ensure a fair and equitable funding mechanism between the racing and betting industries.”

-Maggie Carver, Chairman of the Racecourse Association,
+Maggie Carver, Chairman of the Racecourse Association, said:

 “The RCA is working with our colleagues across racing and betting towards the introduction of a Racing Right.
 Despite the Government’s welcome commitment to this policy it will take some time and the development of this new relationship with betting operators is an important step in the right direction.